City Boy (band): After City Boy

 After Jive Records, Steve Broughton went on to work as Vice President of A&R at Atlantic Records, where he produced and developed the career of the best selling a cappella group, Straight No Chaser.
 Broughton recently won 3 awards at the Independent Music Awards in New York, for his writing and production work on Seth Glier's fifth album, Birds.

 Mike Slamer went on to record and work as a session musician and staff composer after a stint with American band Streets fronted by Kansas vocalist Steve Walsh in the early to mid-1980s.
 They recorded two albums for Atlantic Records, 1st and Crimes in Mind.
-Later with bass player Billy Greer (ex-Streets and currently a member of Kansas), he formed the band Seventh Key.
+Later with bass player Billy Greer (ex-Streets and ex-Kansas), he formed the band Seventh Key.

 Chris Dunn moved back to the UK in 1982 and worked for Zomba on various projects including the Shape Up And Dance roadshow, and was personal manager to Jive Records artists Tight Fit, who had a number one hit with the remake of "The Lion Sleeps Tonight", where Roy Ward was also lead session singer.
 Dunn then took over managing Battery Studios in London.
 He went on to found Dreamhire Professional Audio Rentals in the UK and then relocated to the US in 1988 to set up Dreamhire locations in New York and Nashville.
 He bought out Dreamhire from BMG after they had taken over ownership of Zomba in 2001, and announced his intention to close the business in an interview dated 15 August 2016.

 Roy Ward went on to release a remake of Del Shannon's "Runaway" under his band name Tokyo Charm in 1982.